kniec/aws-neuropointillist-workshop/content/04-permutationtesting/01-firstpart.md

 9. Run `3dXClustSim` using the _Z_-maps as input.
 10. Run `3dMultithresh` to apply the ETAC threshold to the output image for the statistical test from the observed data.

-_Caveat:_ If you're test of interest is simple, AFNI already has great tools that implement permutation testing---for example, `3dttest++`.
+_Caveat:_ If your test of interest is simple, AFNI already has great tools that implement permutation testing---for example, `3dttest++`.
 FSL's randomise can handle nested data for almost any design you can generate with FEAT, which may include some repeated-measures designs.

-In longitudinal neuroimaging, the model the best captures the relationship of interest may not be one supported by existing software.
+In longitudinal neuroimaging, the model that best captures the relationship of interest may not be one supported by existing software.
 In this case, you can use Neuropointillist to construct the model of interest and an appropriate permutation testing scheme.

-For the record, this example was run with the following software versions:

-- Neuropointillist 0.0.0.9000 (Fork https://github.com/jflournoy/neuropointillist.git branch=ffl-permutation-example)
-- FSL 6.0.2
-- AFNI 18.3.05
-- R 3.5.1

 ## Generating permutations